 Crypto payment solution implementation for platforms

 In this section we consider the common options for a business deciding how to create a crypto payment gateway solution.
-In order to appreciate the respective differences between merchants and platforms we will go through both respective hypothetical scenarios.
+In order to understand the differences between merchants and platforms we will walk through both hypothetical scenarios.

-For this initial scenario, let’s assume that you are running a business selling T-shirts online.
-You are already accepting credit cards.
-At a certain point you need to add cryptocurrency support to your existing payment options.
+Let’s consider an initial scenario where you run an online business selling T-shirts and already accept credit cards.
+At some point, you decide to add cryptocurrency support to your payment options.
 Here are the main conceptual phases of the process.

-- After some research of the best crypto payment gateway solutions available at the market, you choose the most suitable service provider.
+- After researching the best crypto payment gateway solutions available at the market, you choose the most suitable service provider.

 - This provider is required to perform KYC procedures.
-So, as a merchant, you have to submit all the mandatory forms and documents.
-In essence, these are the same documents that you previously submitted when signing up for credit card processing.
+So, as a merchant, you’ll need to submit all the mandatory forms and documents.
+Essentially, these are the same documents that you previously submitted when signing up for credit card processing.

-- After background verification, you have to integrate the chosen crypto gateway platform with youre-commerce website.
+- After background verification, you’ll need to integrate the chosen crypto gateway platform with youre-commerce website.
 For this purpose, you can follow one of the two paths.

 - You can integrate with the platform using some ready-made plugin.